bigcommerce/catalyst/docs/catalyst-middleware.md

 ## With routes

-The `with-routes` middleware overrides default [Next.js file-based routing behavior](https://nextjs.org/docs/app/building-your-application/routing) to provide support for certain BigCommerce features in a way that allows changes users make with the store control panel and APIs to have the expected effect on the storefront.
+The `with-routes` middleware overrides the default [Next.js file-based routing behavior](https://nextjs.org/docs/app/building-your-application/routing) to provide support for certain BigCommerce features in a way that allows changes users make with the store control panel and APIs to have the expected effect on the storefront.

 This middleware sends a relative path to BigCommerce using GraphQL Storefront API's [getRoute query](https://github.com/bigcommerce/catalyst/blob/main/apps/core/client/queries/get-route.ts) to determine the data entity that correlates with the supplied path.

-The `with-routes` middleware then performs an internal Next.js rewrite to render at the supplied path the page that corresponds with the brand, category, cart, etc, that is configured for that `entityId`.
+The `with-routes` middleware then performs an internal Next.js rewrite to render at the supplied path the page that corresponds with the brand, category, cart, etc., that is configured for that `entityId`.

 The net effect is to provide full freedom for the custom URL configuration BigCommerce provides, which does not force brand, category, etc. pages to have any particular programmatic URL path.
 For example, rather than being constrained to render the `shoes` and `high-tops` categories at `/category/shoes` and `/category/high-tops`, you can choose alternative taxonomies, such as `/shoes/all` and `/shoes/high-tops`.